When will Expert level be available?

 n.b.
 Australian residents pay in AUD, New Zealand residents pay in NZD

 What is the format of the exams?

 Foundation Exam: The exam is 1 hour, closed book and paper based.
 You will be given 40 multiple choice questions of which there is one mark for each question.

 Advanced Exam: The exam is 3 hours, closed book and paper based.
-You will be given 65 multiple choice questions of are worth 1, 2 or 3 marks.
+You will be given 60 or 65 multiple choice questions of are worth 1, 2 or 3 marks.
 Some questions may ask you to indicate more than one answer for a question.

 What are the pass marks?

 Do the questions relate to the glossary as well as the syllabus, or do I only need to learn the syllabus?